Git-Fal7/appimage-desktop-grabber/README.md

 ``./grab-desktop.sh (your appimage location)``

 and it should put the .desktop file onto your ~/.local/share/application. redirecting all executable to the appimage location.

+# rust version
+i made a branch that has the [rust version](https://github.com/Git-Fal7/appimage-desktop-grabber/tree/full-rust) to make it just one binary.